Skip to main content

 PhD in Teaching and Learning Concentration

-We also recognize the importance of building a field that values diversity, seeking to admit individuals from diverse experiential, racial/ethnic, linguistic, gender identity and other backgrounds, who are deeply committed to promoting equity through education.
+We recognize the importance of building a field that values diversity, seeking to admit individuals with first-hand knowledge of disability and other types of discrimination and oppression because we are deeply committed to intersectional equity through education.

 What you'll learn

-• Current research trends in scholarship and teacher preparation for working with students with disabilities
+• Current research trends in scholarship and teacher preparation in special education as it intersects with other education disciplines

 • Contemporary issues involving knowledge and opportunity gaps in providing equal education opportunities to all students